 - Then your eggs are mixed with sperm, and after that, a physician puts one (or more) fertilized eggs into your uterus.

 That is the end of the process!

 Sometimes the IVF process works with the first batch of eggs; sometimes, you have to try a couple of times.
-To make sure an early-stage pregnancy is developing properly, keep an eye on the woman's hCG levels, which you can easily measure with a blood test.
+To make sure an early-stage pregnancy is developing properly, use the hCG levels calculator, which you can easily measure with a blood test.